vikky225/JAVA8FINTX/README.md

   # Could have been improved
  We could have written few Junits for various tests and could have been used maven build to package and run application and could have used flatmap as well for intersection to use stream and lambda more appropriately.
+ Main focus for this assignment is  to output correct result and used java 8 various features to provide solution.